bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-18-my-beautiful-laundrette.md

 Kureishi writes characters for what they are rather than what they represent, and while he may dislike his character’s actions, it is evident that he is fascinated by their humanity.
 It is for this reason that we are able to grasp the underlying truths of _My Beautiful Laundrette_, often ambiguous and contradictory, sometimes obscure, but hauntingly resonant, even today.

 _My Beautiful Laundrette_’s international success helped establish Channel 4’s fledgling feature film production arm, Film on Four, and confirmed a move away from television single drama.
-The Frears-Kureishi collaboration continued with _Sammy and Rosie Get Laid_ (1987).
+The Frears-Kureishi collaboration continued with _Sammy and Rosie Get Laid_ (1987).<br>

-Shalini Chanda, BFI Screenonline, screenonline.org.uk
+**Shalini Chanda, BFI Screenonline, screenonline.org.uk**

 **A contemporary review**